 The numbers that interest us about the Pittsburgh Kid are the .333 wOBA and 114 wRC+ which put him in second baseman top ten company.
 The groundballs to second base dropped–hell, the groundballs as a whole dropped.
 But with the increase in fly balls, the BABIP also fell to a career low .274 in 2013.

 Walker has always said he has power to the alleys.
 With more fly balls turning into homeruns as he enters his prime, watching 20 plus homers leave the yard for the Pittsburgh Kid is something we can foresee.
 The other reasons we can see Walker busting out in 2014 is his improving approach at the plate.
 He was always an aggressive hitter, now he’s becoming smarter at the plate with a career best walk rate and also reducing his strikeout percentage to a career low in 2013.

-The $3.3 million dollar raise Walker received this winter may pale to what he could get next winter with a breakout year.
+So in 2014, expect more home runs from Walker and hopefully extension talks finally get underway as well or the $3.3 million dollar raise Walker received this winter may pale to what he could get next winter with a breakout year.